BlackAndRedInc/Backend-Candidate-lab/docs/UpdateNote.md

 **UPDATE NOTE**
 ----
-  Updates an existing note.
+  Updates an existing note if the authorized user matches the creator of the note..
 Basic browser authentication with a valid username and password required.

 * **URL**

   /api/v1/notes/:noteid